Financial Institutions Tax (FIT)

 - Bank organizations, which are defined to include the same classes of institutions previously subject to the corporation franchise tax;

-- Holding companies of bank organizations, except for diversified savings and loan holding companies and unitary grandfathered savings and loan holding companies (with some exclusions); or
+- Holding companies of bank organizations, except for diversified savings and loan holding companies and grandfathered unitary savings and loan holding companies or an entity that was a grandfathered unitary savings and loan holding company on January 1, 2012 (with some exclusions); or

 - Nonbank financial organizations, which are defined to include persons, other than bank organizations or holding companies, that are engaged in business primarily as small dollar lenders.